GingertronMk1/ANWR/README.md

 * .prompt: my PS1 and PS2 prompts.
 PSes 3 and 4 I don't know or care enough about to set.
 * .vimrc: my first dotfile, the basis for all my editing.
 Bane of one of my mates who's used to vanilla vim.
 * .xsessionrc: makes Debian play nice with ThinkPads and their nipple mice.

+### /Scripts
+* MacOS.sh: a shell script that sets sensible defaults on a Mac.
+Quite why I made this I don't know, as I'm probably not going to get a new Mac for a very long time...
+* BackupMusic.sh: This one backs literally all my music up to my Raspberry Pi via a conversion to .mp3/320.
+* ConvertScratch.sh: Converts all the music in ~/Desktop/Scratch from .m4a to .mp3/320.